MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ## Prerequisites

-Here's what Contoso needs to run this scenario.
+Contoso and other users must meet the following prerequisites for this scenario.

 | Requirements | Details |
 | --- | --- |